+That is why the useful question is not “how many kilos of muscle do I have?”, but “what can that muscle still do for me?”.
 Contrary to popular belief, sarcopenia is not just a problem for the very old.
-It is a silent process that advances over decades without obvious signs until, one day, getting up from a chair becomes an effort.
-The good news: it is one of the most modifiable age-related conditions with the tools we have available today.
+It advances for decades without obvious signs until, one day, getting up from a chair becomes an effort.
+The good news: it is one of the most trainable losses of reserve in longevity medicine.

 What is sarcopenia and when does it start